My impression was of a very fine singer performing a role that was slightly too large for him.

-UPDATE: The Metropolitan Opera performed “La Marseillaise” before this afternoon’s performance of Tosca.
-Read more »
+La Cieca hears that the Metropolitan Opera will perform “La Marseillaise” before this afternoon’s performance of Tosca.

 Clemency tends to get a bad rap these days, as polities demand swift action by leaders whose mandates to govern are violently threatened by “terrorists.”

 What would you do if I asked you to take a old, faded version of Puccini’s score for La Bohème and fill in the unreadable parts with a mélange of disco, kabarett, and Alban Berg?

 Heaven temporarily relocated to the Théâtre des Champs-Élysées Sunday evening for a concert performance of Rossini’s revered but rarely heard Semiramide.

 And though I have the gift of prophecy, and understand all mysteries, and all knowledge; and though I have all faith… I am nothing.”

 Paris can be a lot to handle, but this week it was a lot to Handel.

 Cecilia Bartoli, the revered, ebullient, and unique mezzo-soprano, does not like to fly in airplanes.
 Yet she managed to journey to St. Petersburg, Russia.